amdmh/amdmh.github.io/_posts/2019-02-15-Image-Classifier-Project.md

 The project is broken down into multiple steps:

 * Load and preprocess the image dataset
-* Train the image classifier on your dataset
+* Train the image classifier on our dataset
 * Use the trained classifier to predict image content